kubermatic/docs/content/kubeone/v1.4/tutorials/creating_clusters/_index.en.md

 {{% /tab %}}
 {{% tab name="OpenStack" %}}

-The Terraform config for GCP requires that the `external_network_name` variable is set to the name of the external network that will be used.
+The Terraform config for OpenStack requires that the `external_network_name` variable is set to the name of the external network that will be used.
 It's expected that this network already exists.